ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 To manage the Veeam service, access the Veeam console by completing the following steps:
 1. Use Remote Desktop Protocol to connect to the Windows® IP address.
-2. Log in to the Windows console by using the Administrator credentials.
+2. Log in to the Windows® console by using the Administrator credentials.
 3. Access the Veeam console from the Windows console by using the Administrator credentials.

 You can find the Windows IP address and the Administrator credentials on the Veeam service details page.